-Anyone giving a pupil any medication (for example, for pain relief) will check maximum dosages on the medication box/bottle and check the dose according to the prescription label also. and when the previous dosage was taken.
+Anyone giving a pupil any medication (for example, for pain relief) will check maximum dosages on the medication box/bottle and check the dose according to the prescription label as well as when the previous dosage was taken.
 Parents will always be informed.
 Pain relief medication will need to be prescribed and follow the prescribed medication guidance below.